 - Screw the Rules, I Have Connections!: The governor can add or remove anyone he wants from the Thinning.

-- Screw the Rules, I Have Money!: The rich/talented kids have an uncanny ability to pass despite their seemingly lacking intelligence, which is suggested to be the result of their parents having enough money to buy their freedom.
+- Screw the Rules, I Have Money!: The rich/talented kids have an uncanny ability to pass despite their seeming lack of intelligence, which is suggested to be the result of their parents having enough money to buy their freedom.
 This fails two of the students, when the Governor decides to throw them, and his son, under the bus to shift the blame and keep his presidential bid.

 - Springtime for Hitler: Blake deliberately tries to fail, only to pass regardless of his efforts.
 He takes this as proof that his father likely intervened to keep him out of the Thinning.